dairefinn/windows-script-wlan-wifi-toggle/README.md

 # Windows network adaptor toggle script
-My mobile hotspot is much faster than my wired connection.
-This script is used to quickly toggle between the two.
+My mobile hotspot is much faster than my wired connection but my wired connection is much more reliable so I usually use the hotspot to download large files and then switch back to the wired connection for everything else.

-I cannot rely solely on enabling wifi and disabling it as programs already using the wired adapter will continue using it.
+The problem is that I cannot rely solely on enabling wifi and disabling it as programs already using the wired adapter will continue using it.

-This script will disable disable one and enable the other to ensure that programs switch over to the new connection.
+This script is used to quickly toggle between the two connections, ensuring that all programs switch over to the new connection.